 With a list of over 570 flowering plants and ferns, Crater Lake's richness in species and individuals compares favorably with other national parks.
 This is not at first apparent to the visitor.
 If he enters by the usual gateways and travels the beaten paths, he may even be disappointed in the flowers.
 Over much of the region, all of which is volcanic, the soil is made up chiefly of fine pumice sand, and for most of the growing season is lacking in moisture.
 So perforce the plant life must be limited to those forms whose peculiar structure adapt them to such environment.
 To many, however, this situation only lends variety and adds peculiar interest.
 Pleasing to the eye are the massed color effects in the open spaces and the drier forest areas.
 Wherever the highway enters the regions of the streams, these massed effects increase, and one is gladdened by the transformation due to water's magic touch.
 If the visitor travels the many byroads and winding trails to the mountain meadows beside the singing brooks, or by boat along the rocky shore of the lake, he will find gardens of transcendent beauty.
-No more enchanting ones can be found than Castle Crest Gardens at park headquarters and Talus Garden under the towering walls of Cloud-cap, or lovelier spots than Boundary Springs and Copeland Creek along the western slope of old Mount Mazama.
+No more enchanting ones can be found than Castle Crest Gardens at park headquarters.